yingji15/yingji15.github.io/_posts/2021-01-17-writing-retreat.md

 My advisor always say my manuscript is not concise enough and the sentences are not polished enough.
 So I asked this during the consultation.

 The consultant introduced this checklist: keep a list of things you need to look for, could be your common mistakes.
 He introduced Wendy Belcher’s “Belcher Diagnostic Test”, which offers a straightforward way to systematically move through your manuscript using the Find/Search function in your word processor, identify common issues, and apply relatively simple fixes.
-For more details on the checklist, I found an example checklist online: https://www.utdallas.edu/studentsuccess/files/Belcher-Handout.pdf.
-He also recommended the book: Wendy Belcher’s Writing Your Journal Article in Twelve Weeks: A Guide to Academic Publishing Success.
+For more details on the checklist, I found an [example checklist online](https://www.utdallas.edu/studentsuccess/files/Belcher-Handout.pdf).
+He also recommended the book: *Wendy Belcher’s Writing Your Journal Article in Twelve Weeks: A Guide to Academic Publishing Success*.
 This is a workbook, so there are lots of practical writing tasks to follow along.
 I am reading it and I would recommend fellow grad students to check this out.

 # 5. Grammar or style?